Classically Emulated Digital Quantum Simulation of the Schwinger Model with Topological Term via Adiabatic State Preparation: Adiabatic preparation of vacuum

 In practice, we take finite $T$ and discretize the integral, and therefore we can obtain only an approximation of the vacuum.
 This implies that an expectation value of an operator under the approximate vacuum has intrinsic systematic errors.
-In Appendix~\ref{app:error}, we discuss how we estimate the systematic errors.
+In Supplementary Material, we discuss how we estimate the systematic errors.